jelera/jelera.github.io/_posts/2019/04/2019-04-21-Enumerable-in-Ruby-group_by_and_transform_values.md

 ![Boromir complains about iterating array of arrays](/assets/img/onedoesnotsimply-array_of_arrays.jpg)

-Well, Boromir, like you, I let the influence of Isildur's Bane cloud my judgement, and succumb to despair.
-Well, not quite that dramatic, but it was indeed a daunting task.
+Well Boromir, just like you, I let the influence of Isildur's Bane cloud my judgement, and succumb to despair.
+Well, not quite *that* dramatic, but it was indeed a daunting task.

 In the beginning of my online research, I thought, while often occurring problem, that would have involved a bunch of loops and hacky code that someone